Release Playbook

 2. To deploy run each of the ~2 dozen notebooks (i.e., do this step for authoring_leaf_system then authoring_multibody_simulation then … etc.):

 1. In the left-hand panel of your screen, take note that each notebook appears in two places – in “NOTEBOOKS” near the top and in “FILES” near the bottom.
-The “NOTEBOOKS” is the old copy; the “FILES” is the new copy.
+The “NOTEBOOKS” is the older copy (from the prior release); the “FILES” is the new copy (from this release).
 Our goal is to replace the old copy with the new.

 2. Scroll down to the “FILES” and choose the top-most name.
 Right click on it and select “Move to notebooks”.
-Be patient because the web interface could be slow, and there might be delay between copying and deleting the file.
+Be patient because the web interface could be slow, and there might be delay while copying the file.
+Note that even though the button says “Move”, it actually only copies the file; it does not delete the item from “FILES”.

 3. Because a notebook of that name already existed in “NOTEBOOKS” (the old copy), the moved notebook will be renamed with a -2 suffix.